Eschatologue/CM_wiki/docs/character-creation/feat/feat-starting.md

 *1st-level Feat*

-**Prerequisites:** Charisma 13+ or Charisma (Perfomance) proficiency
+**Prerequisites:** Charisma 13+ or Charisma (Perfomance) Proficiency
 **Repeatable:** No

 You've learned how to act, performs, and copy others personality:

 - **Disguise Expert**

-    You gain proficiency with Disguise kits.
-If you are already proficient with them, you add double your proficiency bonus to checks you make with them.
+    You gain Proficiency with Disguise kits.
+If you are already proficient with them, you add double your Proficiency Bonus to checks you make with them.

 - **Smooth Talker**

-    While you’re disguised as a fictional person or a real person other than yourself, you have :d20-adv:**Advantage** on Charisma (Performance) checks to convince others that you are that person.
+    While you’re disguised as a fictional person or a real person other than yourself, you have :d20-adv: **Advantage** on Charisma (Performance) checks to convince others that you are that person.

 - **Mimicry**